Hazmat paint Storage lockers

 - Cabinets must be labeled with conspicuous lettering, "Flammable-Keep Away from Open Flames"

-- If you are storing quantities of paint greater than 60 gallons outside, the building must meet specific criteria, in particular, you cannot exceed 1,100 gallons in any one pile or area and no single container can exceed 60 gallons
+- If you are storing quantities of paint greater than 60 gallons outside, the paint storage building must meet specific criteria, in particular, you cannot exceed 1,100 gallons in any one pile or area and no single container can exceed 60 gallons

 Many paints are considered flammable, and as a result, come under OSHA Rules 1910.106 and 1926.152 Flammable liquids.